A classification of Taylor towers of functors of spaces and spectra: Homotopy theory for coalgebras over comonads

+Composition and identities are given by applying $\pi_0$ to the maps (\ref{eq:comp}) with $n = 2$ and $n = 0$ respectively.
+The associativity and unit conditions follow from the associativity of the maps (\ref{eq:comp}) and the fact that $\mathsf{A}_n$ is contractible for all $n$. \end{definition}

 We now identify those derived coalgebra maps that are invertible in this homotopy category.
-It turns out to be precisely those that are homotopy equivalences in the underlying category.
+It turns out to be precisely those whose underlying map is invertible in the homotopy category associated to the topological category $\cat{B}$.

-\begin{proposition} The derived $K$-coalgebra map $f:A \to A'$ induces an isomorphism in the homotopy category of $K$-coalgebras if and only if the underlying map $f_0: A \to A'$ is a simplicial homotopy equivalence in the simplicial category $\cat{B}$. \end{proposition} \begin{proof} The map $f$ induces an isomorphism in the homotopy category of $K$-coalgebras if and only if, for any $K$-coalgebra $A''$, composition with $f$ induces an isomorphism
+\begin{proposition} The derived $K$-coalgebra map $f:A \to A'$ induces an isomorphism in the homotopy category of $K$-coalgebras if and only if the underlying map $f_0: A \to A'$ induces an isomorphism in the homotopy category of the topological category $\cat{B}$. \end{proposition} \begin{proof} The map $f$ induces an isomorphism in the homotopy category of $K$-coalgebras if and only if, for any $K$-coalgebra $A''$, composition with $f$ induces a bijection